 With stats like these, who can afford not to blog?

 Exactly.
 That’s why you’re blogging.
 And you’re probably doing so even when content marketing feels like just one more thing to add to your already lengthy to-do list.
 After all, writing is not just Muppet-arm-flailing on the keyboard until something great magically comes out.

 But what if you could cut your writing time in half?
 Or more?

 Ask yourself: do you really have content that’s worth sharing?
-According to Neil Patel:
+According to expert content marketer, Neil Patel:

 “…the few digital marketing influencers who spend their time creating the right content drive more traffic and leads than they can handle because they continue developing awesome content for their own blog.”

 In other words, we’d better get things started on the right foot!

 Or you can try digitally whiteboarding your ideas with apps like (wait for it) Whiteboard or Stormboard.
 If you collaborate with other writers, Airstory is perfect for sharing your notes, research, images, and drafts all in one place.

 If you’re not familiar, mind-mapping is a massively effective, highly visual way to get ideas out of your head and into outlines that make sense.
 Coggle and MindNode are two of our fave tools if you want to give next-level visualization and collaboration a shot.

 A simple and organized editorial calendar is the essential time-saving tool.
 Building an organized backlog of ideas, story snippets, and time-sensitive topics (like writing a post about a conference you’re planning to attend) lets you pick and choose from ideas you’ve already vetted – instead of scrambling for topics every week.